industrial-edge/iot-gateway/docs/Installation.md

 ![iot gateway auto generate](./graphics/iot-gateway-auto-generate.png)

 - Click on "Create policy"
-- enter the Policy name
+- Enter the Policy name
-- in the "Policy action" box choose an action one by one for `iot:Publish, iot:Connect`
+- In the "Policy action" box choose an action one by one for `iot:Publish, iot:Connect`
-- in the "Policy resource" box enter the character "*"
+- In the "Policy resource" box enter the character "*"
-- in the "Policy effect" box check to "Allow"
+- In the "Policy effect" box check to "Allow"
 - Click "Create"

 ![iot gateway create policy](./graphics/iot-gateway-create-policy.png)

-- check the policy created and then click "Create thing"
+- Check the policy created and then click "Create thing"

 ![iot gateway create thing](./graphics/iot-gateway-create-thing.png)

-- download the certificate and private key
+- Download the certificate and private key

 ![iot gateway certificate key](./graphics/iot-gateway-certificate-key.png)